seorgiy/dungeon-dj/README.md

 1. Download [DungeonDJ with foobar included](https://github.com/seorgiy/dungeon-dj/releases), unzip it
 2. Put your music in the `/music` subfolders and name that folders whatever you like.
 The first letter of the name of each folder stands for a key that you need to press to play music from that folder.
 Examples included.
+3. Run `play.exe`, don't mind Windows Defender.
+It dislikes autohotkeys scripts.
-3. Press `Alt` and the chosen Key for music
+4. Press `Alt` and the chosen Key for music

 <details>
 <summary>If you want to install and setup foobar on your own</summary>